aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/markuplevel/_index.md

 title: MarkupLevel
 linktitle: MarkupLevel
 second_title: Aspose.Words for Java API Reference
-description: Specifies the level in the document tree where a particular  can occur in Java.
+description: Specifies the level in the document tree where a particular StructuredDocumentTag can occur in Java.
 type: docs
-weight: 396
+weight: 397
 url: /java/com.aspose.words/markuplevel/
 ---